nigel-m-m/site/nuxt/content/en/docs/patterns/florent/index.md

 ## Cutting

-Depending on how much fabric is available, you might want to cut two top and or side parts, hence the instructions on the pattern himself.
+Depending on how much fabric is available, you might want to cut two top and or side parts, hence the instructions on the pattern its self.
 Warning: The pattern includes the seam allowances on the top part so if you cut it on fold, don't include them!

 The brim bottom part is inset, while the brim top part is offset so that the seam falls "underneath the brim edge".
-Keep that in mind when cutting the parts, and mark them accordingly, so that you don't end up with the seam on top of the brim (I don't want to force you into this design choice, I simply want to point out the difference between the parts so that you are aware of it and act accordingly)
+Keep that in mind when cutting the parts and marking them accordingly, so that you don't end up with the seam on top of the brim (I don't want to force you into this design choice, I simply want to point out the difference between the parts so that you are aware of it and act accordingly)

  - **Main fabric**
    - Cut **1 top** on the fold but don't include the center seam allowance, or **2 top** with the center seam allowance.